ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Semantic zoom (navigation)

-Semantic zoom is the feature that allows us to navigate the apps list using the alpha-numeric headers in the list.
+Semantic zoom is the feature that allows us to navigate the apps list using the alphanumeric headers in the list.
 This lets you jump to a particular letter or number in the apps list quickly.
 For themes that have the apps list visible in the main start menu view, this feature does not work.
-As an optional work around, you may enable the hidden zoom button.
-This button allows you to access the alpha-numeric navigation view.
-This is the zoomed out view, which is why this is called semantic zoom.
+As an optional workaround, you may enable the hidden zoom button.
+This button allows you to access the alphanumeric navigation view.
+This is the zoomed-out view, which is why this is called semantic zoom.

 Target:
 ```